DipityBV/frontender.docs/documentation/file.md

 Translation files.
 A separate file for every language you choose the support.

 ##### Database imports
-Database imports are entirely optional, they are JSON files used to implement pre-written data directly into the Mongo database.
+Database imports are entirely optional, they are JSON files used to implement pre-written data directly into the MongoDB database.
 Blueprints, controls and pages.
 ___